-Hidden in the otherwise suburban surrounds of an old shipyard by the River Thames in South East London is the wonderful Surrey Docks Farm – a tiny little animal haven with across-river views of Canary Wharf and the wonderful London docklands.
-When I’m in London – this is the part of London that I call my home – we lived just up the road in the Greenland Docks and it’s a great place to explore with typical docklands architecture and boat filled docks.
-However, today we’re just going to focus on the beautiful little London farm: Surrey Docks Farm.
+Hidden in the suburban surrounds of an old shipyard by the River Thames in South East London is the wonderful Surrey Docks Farm.
+A tiny little animal haven with riverfront views of Canary Wharf and the wonderful London docklands.

 A Little History on the Surrey Docks Farm

 Where the farm now stands was once part of a large shipyard, it then became a timber wharf (the huge timber wharf crane is still standing just a few moments away from the farm – update: this was recently dismantled to make way for a new riverside development), a Receiving Station for the Metropolitan Asylums River Ambulance Service (to transfer smallpox and fever patients no less!) until WWII when the site was badly damaged, and served as a Fire Service river station.

 It wasn’t until the 1980’s that the old docks became the new site of the Surrey Docks urban farm (the farm was moved down river from an older site by simply walking the animals down the riverside).
 If you’re intrigued by the history of the area then be sure to take a walk up and down the river too as there are plenty of antique cranes, little dockland oddities and the odd riverside warehouse with original signage and other docklands equipment, somewhat aged and rusty but all the more intriguing thanks to their condition.
 If you have time take a walk down Rotherhithe Street which has some of South London’s most prominent warehouse conversions and take a break in the Old Salt Quay Pub for a taste of a real London pub.